lambdamikel/Speak-SID/README.md

 **Please note that this mod is different from the one described above for Manfred's setup: for Manfred, the CPC IOREQ trace was cut and a switch was put in, but here we are cutting the CPC IOREQ READ signal!**

 To disable IOREQ READs for Speak&SID you will need to cut a few traces on the PCB.
 These are marked in yellow in the pictures below.
-I recommend puttin in a 2-position switch, so Speak&SID can still work as originally designed.
-This switch allows to either route the IOREQ READ signal from the CPC into the Xilinx CPLD, or the disable this signal by pulling it HIGH over a 4.7k pullup resistor.
+I recommend mounting a 2-position switch as shown.
+This switch allows to either route the IOREQ READ signal from the CPC into the Xilinx CPLD for original operation, or to disable this signal by pulling it HIGH over a 4.7k pullup resistor to VCC (5V).
 That way the mod is entirely optional, and you do not loose the original functionality of Speak&SID.

 ![Mod 1](images/usifac-mod/DSC02064.JPG)
 ![Mod 2](images/usifac-mod/DSC02061.JPG)